 Sam Clark, owner of Sett Valley Cycles in the Peak District, knows a thing or two about riding bikes up hills.
-A regular in the National Championships, organiser of both the Buxton CC Open hill climb and 2011 Nationals, and current UK Everesting record-holder, Sam shares his advice.
+A regular in the National Championships, organiser of both the Buxton CC Open hill climb and 2011 Nationals, and former UK Everesting record-holder, Sam shares his advice.

 “Hill climbs form a seasonal focal point and transition into the winter off-season.
 They’re nearly all held between August and October, and are a great way to keep motivated towards the end of summer.
 You don’t need a fancy time-trial bike, it’s not bunch-group style racing so they’re a great way for anyone to get started in competitive riding.”